home-assistant/home-assistant.io/source/_integrations/imap.markdown

 date:
   description: A `datetime` object of the `date` sent
 headers:
   description: The `headers` of the message in the for of a dictionary.
-The values are iterable as headers can occur more than once.
+The values are iterable as headers can occur more than once. `headers` will be included if it is explicitly selected in the option flow.
 custom:
   description: Holds the result of the custom event data [template](/docs/configuration/templating).
 All attributes are available as a variable in the template.
 initial: